seasonal promotions online sale mock up openbrand

 Sidney Waterfall is the VP of Marketing at OpenBrand, leading strategic initiatives that connect brands and retailers with real-time market intelligence.
 With deep expertise in digital marketing and data-driven strategies, she helps drive OpenBrand’s growth and impact in the consumer durables space.
 Passionate about innovation and market insights, Sidney ensures OpenBrand stays ahead in delivering actionable intelligence to its clients.

-How to Leverage Competitive Pricing Intelligence to Stay Ahead of Tariffs and Market Volatility
+How to Leverage Competitive Pricing Intelligence to Stay Ahead Market Volatility

 Introduction: Why Competitive Pricing Intelligence Matters in an Uncertain Market

 For brands and retailers in the durable goods sector—including consumer electronics, major and small appliances, and office equipment—pricing decisions are more complex than ever.
-With ongoing tariffs on key components, fluctuating supply chain costs, and evolving consumer demand, companies must react quickly to maintain profitability and market share.
+With unexpected pricing shifts for key components, fluctuating supply chain costs, and evolving consumer demand, companies must react quickly to maintain profitability and market share.

 In this article, we’ll break down five key pricing signals to monitor, the actions to take based on the data, and who in your organization should act on these insights to stay ahead in a volatile market.